 The next Erma Bombeck Writers’ Workshop will be March 31-April 2, 2016, on the campus of the University of Dayton, Erma Bombeck’s alma mater.
-Please check back for registration and program details.

 The Bombeck Workshop is the only one in the country devoted to both humor and human interest writing.
 Through the workshop, the University of Dayton and the Bombeck family honor one of America’s most celebrated storytellers and humorists.
 Over the past decade, the workshop has attracted such household names as Dave Barry, Phil Donahue, Art Buchwald, Nancy Cartwright, Don Novello, Garrison Keillor, Gail Collins, Connie Schultz, Adriana Trigiani and Alan Zweibel.